 The University of Aberdeen is part of a consortium of ten Scottish Higher Education institutions which has been awarded funding from the Arts and Humanities Research Council (AHRC) to support postgraduate studentships and training in the Arts and Humanities in Scotland.

 The Department of Archaeology now invites applications from students living in the UK and the European Union for consideration for this Doctoral Training Partnership (DTP) scheme.
-Successful UK applicants will benefit from a fully-funded PhD studentship (fees plus stipend).
-Successful EU applicants will be funded on a fees-only basis.

 The deadline for applications is 2ndof December 2019.